PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 2. Joint activity
 ``````````````````

 Use the **joint activity** section to add more fine-grained detail about any joint movements related to the current module.
-If the module describes a :ref:`joint_specific_movement`, then the program can ``autofill`` **(auto-generation and autofilling documentations)** the joint movements that are predictable from the selections made earlier within the :ref:`movement type section<joint_specific_movement_entry>`.
+If the module describes a :ref:`joint_specific_movement`, then the program can ``autofill`` **(auto-generation and autofilling documentations)** the joint movements that are predictable from the selections made earlier within its :ref:`movement type<joint_specific_movement_entry>` section.
 See the :ref:`global_settings` for how to change the program's default autofill behaviour.

 **(A note on user flexibility: this section can encode the phonetics of proximalization/distalization, differences in sizes of the same perceptual shape based on the joints involved, etc.)**